jb-ds2020/data-engineering-zoomcamp-2023-homework/week_5/README.md

 What's the output?
 - 3.3.2
-result after using `spark.version` in the notebooks is '3.3.1'
+result: after using `spark.version` in the notebooks is '3.3.1'

 </br></br>